christiandeandemesa/Algos/README.md

 // undefined
 ```

-- Map.has() returns a boolean if the element given in the parentheses exists as a key within the map.
+- Map.prototype.has() returns a boolean if the element given in the parentheses exists as a key within the map.
 ```js
 const map = new Map();
 map.set('Hello', 'World');